 Caution: Faster cooking meats like shrimp and fish require step two because they are added when only five minutes remain in the vegetable cooking.
 Knowing cooking times of various ingredients matters, but doesn’t that apply to every meal you cook?

 I’m a voracious consumer of books.
-I even read the author’s acknowledgments from start to finish and any reviews featured on the back cover or inside.
+I even read every author’s acknowledgments from start to finish and any reviews featured on the back cover or inside.

 My immediate thought was, “What has she written lately?”